odsail/weekly-pool/data/outputs/2025/week-week4-contrarian-picks.md

 ## Methodology

 This week's picks use a **contrarian strategy** based on our analysis of consensus failures from Weeks 1-3:

-**IMPORTANT:** We are picking the **straight-up winner** of each game, NOT covering the point spread.
-The spreads shown in the expert data are for reference only.

 ### Key Insights from Historical Analysis:
 - **11 consensus failures** across 3 weeks